Toyota Motor Europe: Sales

-Toyota became the best-selling Japanese car manufacturer in Europe in 1998, overtaking Nissan.
+Toyota became the highest-selling Japanese car manufacturer in Europe in 1998, overtaking Nissan.

-Toyota Motor Europe sales peaked in 2007 at 1.23 million units and a 5.70% market share.
-TME topped this peak in 2021 with a market share of 5.84%.
+Toyota Motor Europe sales peaked in 2007 at 1.23 million units, as well as a 5.70% market share.
+In 2021, TME set a new peak with a market share of 5.84%.

+In 2022, TME set another peak with a market share of 7.3%.

 Operations

-The TME Head Office is located in Brussels, Belgium, and houses key departments of Toyota and Lexus in Europe.
-It also acts as the control centre for all European operations, including the main locations of manufacturing & engineering and marketing & sales activities.
+The Toyota Motor Europe (TME) Head Office, located in Brussels, Belgium, serves as the central hub for Toyota and Lexus operations across Europe.
+This strategic headquarters houses key departments overseeing European activities, including manufacturing, engineering, marketing, and sales.
+TME coordinates efforts with several major manufacturing centres throughout Europe, particularly in France and the Czech Republic, ensuring streamlined operations and robust market presence.

 Supporting facilities

 Established in 1987, the Toyota Technical Centre in Zaventem, Belgium, is home to Toyota Motor Europe’s Research & Development (R&D), Purchasing and Production Engineering activities.
 Early in 2006, Toyota inaugurated the expansion of its technical centre.
 In 2007 an additional 35,000 m² was added for the expanded European design and engineering department.

 The Toyota Training Centre in Zaventem provides training to service instructors and engineers from all of Toyota’s European distributors.

 Located in Derbyshire, the European Global Production Centre is a hub for teaching best practices and training production staff and supervisors from Europe.

-Toyota's Accessory and Service Centre in Brussels houses after-sales, conversion, and accessories activities.
-Its functions include the overall coordination of Toyota’s aftersales service operations, investigation of technical matters in the field, car body and paint training, accessories development and planning, as well as vehicle conversion.
+The Accessory and Service Centre of Toyota in Brussels is responsible for after-sales, conversion, and accessory operations.
+Its responsibilities include the coordination of Toyota's aftersales service operations, the investigation of technical issues in the field, car body and paint training, accessory development and planning, and vehicle conversion.

 Created in 2000 in Nice, France, Toyota Europe Design Development (ED2, stylized ED²) concentrates on design concepts for the European market, including advanced design, design competition, and production support for European models and design research information.
 It replaced the Zaventem-based Toyota European Office of Creation (EPOC), founded in 1989.
 Since 2016, the Toyota Design Centre of Zaventem re-opened to take the weight off ED² by helping it to develop production cars, such as the Toyota Aygo X.

 Le Rendez- Vous Toyota in Paris is a venue for internal and public events.